Directly to the content

 • Visa

 The Mayan No Tsubuyaki Shochu from Unkai Shuzo is a soba shochu (buckwheat shochu) in a class of its own.
 It is stored for at least three years in oak barrels in a disused Kyushu Railways tunnel in the small town of Gokase.
-The temperature here in Miyazaki Prefecture is relatively constant all year round, the air is particularly clear and the taste of shochu is strongly influenced by nature.
+The conditions for maturing shochu in Miyazaki Prefecture are ideal.
+Summers of up to 35°C and winters of around 4°C ensure large temperature differences all year round.
+In addition, the air is particularly clear and the taste of shochu is strongly influenced by nature.
 Refreshing, mineral and sweet notes of buckwheat and barrel are dominant.

 Learn more

 Mayan No Tsubuyaki Shochu has a complex aroma, a deep texture and a pleasantly fruity fragrance.
 Carefully selected buckwheat is used, as is the particularly soft and clean water that surrounds the town of Gokase, which has a population of just under 4,000, through the river of the same name.
 This soba shochu is made with white koji and rice koji after the buckwheat is heated and ground to gently remove the husk.
 The storage in oak barrels in the old Japan Railways (JR) railroad tunnel, which acts as a natural warehouse, gives Mayan No Tsubuyaki its special aroma and golden color.
 Incidentally, Unkai Shuzo is the inventor of soba shochu, where buckwheat was processed for shochu production for the very first time in 1974.
-The Mayan No Tsubuyaki has already impressed in various competitions, including the Monde Selection and the International Wine & Spirits Competition (IWSC), winning gold in both cases.
+The Mayan No Tsubuyaki has already impressed in various competitions, including the Monde Selection and the International Wine Spirits Competition (IWSC), winning gold in each.
+The bottle design and the high-quality gift box are also really special.

 At 38% vol., Mayan Shochu is stronger than most shochus.
-As a result, it can be enjoyed straight and as a digestif.
+This makes it very suitable for drinking straight and as a digestif.
 It is also delicious with ice cubes or as a highball with soda.
 When paired with food, it goes particularly well with cheese, pasta and tempura as well as sweet desserts.

 About the manufacturer

-Unkai Shuzo Co. was founded in 1942 as Gokase Shuzo Ltd. and changed its name to Unkai Shuzo in 1975.
+Unkai Shuzo Co. was founded in 1942 as Gokase Shuzo Ltd. and was renamed Unkai Shuzo in 1975.
 Initially the company produced wine, but gradually Unkai expanded its range to include beer and shochu.
 The manufacturer is known for its environmentally friendly production processes.
-Recycling centers were set up at the Miyazaki and Gokase production sites and research was carried out into the recycling of waste materials from shochu production.
-In 1999, the company succeeded in producing recycled cattle feed for the first time with its patented technology.
-Today, the company sells its feed to cattle farms throughout the country.
+Recycling centers were set up at the production sites and research was carried out into the recycling of waste materials from shochu production.
+In 1999, the company succeeded in producing recycled animal feed for the first time with its patented technology.
+Today, Unkai sells its feed to cattle farms throughout the country.

 Back to top